Is Plantar Fasciitis Taping An Effective Treatment?

 What Is Plantar Fasciitis Really?

 Nearly all plantar fasciitis patients have successfully self-diagnosed before they walk into a clinic, but very few actually understand the underlying physical process.
-And if you suffer with chronic pain, knowing what is actually going in is a kinda useful start point.
+And if you suffer with chronic pain, knowing what is actually going in is a kind of useful start point.

 Plantar fasciitis is a form of repetitive strain injury that occurs in the sole of the foot.
 Like all repetitive strain injuries, plantar fasciitis relates in part to lifestyle (think footwear choices / hobbies etc.), partly to environment (think concrete/tarmac etc.), partly to genetics (think flat feet, knock knee’s etc.); and also like all repetitive strain injuries – plantar fasciitis sucks to live with.